raniceyue/questcrunch/_pages/evaluation.md

 The purpose of this evaluation is to get an understanding of the usability and intuitiveness of our application from the perspective of our target users.
 The results of this round of evaluation are crucial to understand important flaws in the current prototype that we may have missed out during the design process.

 ### Plan

+The user evaluation was conducted in a similar fashion as the peer evaluation.
+3 secondary students were asked to complete a list of tasks on the student version of the application and 2 teachers were asked to complete a list of tasks on the teacher version.
+The users’ performance were then rated using the same scale as the one used in the peer evaluation.

+After completing each task, we enquired about their process and found out more about their thought process.
+At the end of the evaluation, we asked them general comments about the colour scheme, overall applicability, and appeal of our application.

 ### Results